Photography’s golden rules and when to break them

 An example of the rule of thirds

 The rule of thirds is one of the most common—and most misunderstood—fundamentals of photography composition.
 The idea is that you divide your frame into thirds both vertically and horizontally.
-The important elements of your image should then be placed on one of these third lines or better yet, at one or more of the four intersections of both vertical and horizontal third lines, like the in the image above.
+The important elements of your image should then be placed on one of these third lines or better yet, at one or more of the four intersections of both vertical and horizontal third lines, like the truck in the image above.

-While not itself the secret to wonderful images, the rule of thirds is a great way to avoid some big compositional mistakes.
+While not itself the secret to wonderful images, the rule of thirds is a great way to avoid some compositional mistakes.
 If you follow it, you normally place the most important elements of your image nicely in the frame without them being too centered.

 If you’ve got a reason to ignore the rule of thirds, go right ahead.
 Otherwise, it’s a handy starting compositional principle to work from.